bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js10">10.
 Check if a number is Positive, Negative, or Zero</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter a number and checks whether it is positive, negative, or zero.
-It then displays the result.
+<p>This program prompts the user to enter a number and checks whether it is positive,
+negative, or zero.
+It then displays the result.</p>
 <pre>
 // Prompt user for a number
 let number = parseFloat(prompt("Enter a number:"));